hanwg/hassio-apps/telegram-bot-api/DOCS.md

 This section assumes that you have already set-up the Telegram bot integration.
 If you have not done so, please refer to the [Telegram bot integration](https://www.home-assistant.io/integrations/telegram_bot) documentation.

-Perform the following step to configure your Telegram bot to connect to this app:
+Perform the following steps to configure your Telegram bot to connect to this app:
 1. On your Home Assistant, go to `Settings` > `Devices & services`.
 2. Click on `Telegram bot`.
-3. Click on the gear icon of the Telegram bot to display the options for the config entry.
+3. Click on the `...` icon next to your Telegram bot and then `Reconfigure`.
-4. In the API endpoint field, specify the Telegram bot API endpoint: `http://localhost:8081/bot` and click `Submit`.
+4. In the **Telegram bot setup** dialog,
+    - Set **Platform** to `Webhooks`.
+    - Expand the `Advanced settings` section and update the **API endpoint** field to use this app's endpoint: `http://localhost:8081/bot`.
+    - Click `Submit` to continue with the webhook configuration.
+5. In the **Webhooks network configuration** dialog,
+    - Set the **URL** to `http://homeassistant:8123`.
+This is a special URL which allows apps to communicate with your Home Assistant instance.
+    - Set **Trusted networks** to `172.30.32.0/23`.
+This is the network which the app resides in.
+    - Click `Submit`.

 🎉 Congratulations!
 Your Telegram bot is now connected to your local Telegram bot API server.